SolarNetwork/solarnetwork.github.com/news/_posts/2023-01-15-oscp-flexibility-provider.md

 tags: oscp, ocpp, solarnet
 category: news
 ---
-SolarNetwork has added an [OSCP][oscp] 2.0 [Flexibility Provider service][solarnet-oscp], to support demand-response forecast signals from electric grid operators.
+SolarNetwork has added an [Open Smart Charging Protocol][oscp] 2.0 [Flexibility Provider service][solarnet-oscp], to support demand-response forecast signals from electric grid operators.
 The OSCP Flexibility Provider service allows grid operators to send detailed grid constraint forecasts to SolarNetwork.
 These forecasts contain information like:

 > between 13:00 - 13:15 use no more than 50 kW of total power at grid connection point ABC